mbrevoort/sigint-emitter-node/docs_src/emission_spec.md

 * `w` is the numeric form of the number of milliseconds since the Unix epoch (1970-01-01T00:00.000Z)
 * `t` is the type of emission, an enumeration of "a" (announcement), "t" (timer), and "c" (counter)

+### Core Optional Properties ###
+	{
+		...
+		g: "myotherapp",
+		o: "login"
+		...
+	}

+* `g` is the name of the target application when counting or measuring a remote call against an upstream system
+* `o` is the arbitrary name of the operation being counted or measured

 ### Polymorphic Properties ###

 #### Announcement ####